 Buying probate sale properties is a great way to find eager sellers with properties in good locations.
 As with any type of real estate investing, setting the right expectations helps set the tone for success.
-Here are five pitfalls to avoid when starting out in probate investing in IN.
+Here are five pitfalls to avoid when starting out in probate investing in Indiana, Arkansas, California.

 Expecting a Fast Process

 The probate process itself is bogged down with attorneys, executors, and courts.
 It isn’t a fast process.
 For anything to be accomplished and completed, the courts must approve it, including the sale of any real estate.
 Not only will the executor need to present the offer to the courts for approval, they must wait for court dates to open.
 The courts will review the offer, making sure it meets the cash requirement needs of the entire estate.

 What that means for you is sitting and waiting.
 The courts might need to confirm all taxes, final expenses and other debts are calculated.
 It will want to see that the estate has enough cash proceeds to meet those needs.
 It can take months, sometimes more than a year for the probate process to finalize.
 Factor this into the offer and potential swings in the market.